Luisgustavom1/Luisgustavom1/README.md

   <h5>My name is Luis Gustavo</h5>
   <p>
    Product-oriented and customer/user-focused software engineer.
-With more than 2 years of experience in building and maintaining web applications.
+With more than 2 years of experience in building and maintaining end to end web applications.
 With a focus on performance, scalability and accessibility, using ReactJs, NextJs, Typescript, Node, AWS, Golang and other relevant technologies.
   </p>
   <p>